tononidis/cJSONLogger/README.md

 Instead the cJSONLogger stores the logs in memory using the cJSON module.

-The logs persist either when the application exits normally or with the cJSONLoggerDump function call.
+The logs persist either when the application exits normally or with a cJSONLoggerDump or cJSONLoggerRotate function call.

 This way we minimize writing to disk every time